9 Offenses That Could Get You Fired From Your Job in UAE

 If the worker reveals any secret of the establishment in which he is employed.

-If the worker is finally sentenced by a competent court for an offence involving honor, honesty or public morals.
+If the worker is finally sentenced by a competent court for an offense involving honor, honesty or public morals.

 Drunkeness or under influence of drugs.